hammadxcm/image-magnifier/SECURITY.md

   ## Reporting a Vulnerability

-  Use this section to tell people h
+  Use this section to tell people ho